baudisgroup/mecan4cna/README.rst

     mecan4can --demo

-This will copy a few example files to the current directory and run with default settings.
-It actually invokes the ``run_mecan`` script, which will also be copied over and can be used as a template for customized analysis.
+This will copy 5 example files to the current directory and run with default settings.
+It invokes the ``run_mecan_example.sh`` script, which will also be copied over and can be used as a template for customized analysis.